Ideas for Your Own Daisy to Brownie Girl Scout Bridging Ceremony

 Then we called each girl one at a time.
 Her parent helped her put on the Brownie vest, and I pinned on her pins while my co-leader took a picture.
 We handed each girl a bridging certificate and a baggie with her bridging patch in it.

 This easy Daisy to Brownie bridging ceremony is one your co-leader and you can easily put together.
-It is a great way to end this chapter of your Girl Scout career!
+It is a great way to celebrate this Girl Scout milestone!